pytroll/intake-satpy/README.md

 Care must be taken as the large satellite formats read by Satpy can quickly fill up your system's memory if loaded in this way.

+By default, if `wishlist` is not provided as a load keyword argument (see above), then all available "reader" level products will be loaded.
+This means those that can be read directly from the file and does not include any Satpy "composites".

 ### Catalog Usage

 The `satpy` driver can also be used in a catalog definition.
 See the